JustinHuPrime/StackLang/README.md

 * `-?`, `-h`: prints a summary of the command line options, then exits immediately.
 * `-d N`: activates debugging of the interpreter in mode N - this is not guarenteed to have an effect.
 The default mode of 0 is guarenteed to have no effect.
 * `-I filepath ...`: automatically includes files (at the specified path) to be read at startup.
 These files should only contain `define`s.
 Filepaths may be enclosed in quotes.
 Any unquoted string that starts with `-` will cause it to parse a new option.
+The `include` command will first look from the directory containing the `stacklang` executable for a `libraries` folder, then within that folder for the named file, the named file with a `.sl` extension, then search in the current working directory for the named file, then the named file with a `.sl` extension.
 * `-l N`: limits the stack to N elements in size - interpreter will abort if attempting to put more than N elements onto the stack.
 Default is limited by the size of a long int on the local system.
 * `-o file`: file to print the stack to (in formatted mode) when the interpreter exits via `Ctrl-D`.
 The active end of the stack will be the first line of the file.